 What is the legal number of hours between shifts?

 The legal number of hours between shifts is determined by the Working Time Regulations 1998.
-They state that the minimum rest period in a 24-hour period should not be less than eleven consecutive hours.
-In brief, workers are entitled to at least 11 hours rest per day, at least one day off each week and a rest break during the shift if it is longer than six hours.
-An employer cannot insist that a worker works more than 48 hours per week.
-Any more than 48 hours are voluntary and subject to an Opt Out agreement.
+They state that the minimum rest period in a 24-hour period should not be less than 11 consecutive hours.
+In general, workers are entitled to at least 11 hours rest per day, at least one day off each week and a rest break during the shift if it is longer than six hours.
+An employer cannot insist that a worker works more than 48 hours per week on average.
+Any more than this are voluntary and subject to an Opt Out agreement.

 Note that for night workers, there is a maximum of 8 hours work in any 24 hours on average and a right to free health assessments.

-Mobile workers are subject to a variation of these rules under the Road Transport (Working Time) Regulations that came into force last year.
+Mobile workers are subject to a variation of these rules under the Road Transport (Working Time) Regulations.

-You can visit http://www.dti.gov.uk/er/work_time_regs/wtr0.htm for more information on the Working Time Regulations and the rules for averaging out the above time limits over a period of time.
+You can visit the Department for Business Innovation & Skills for more information on the Working Time Regulations and the rules for averaging out the above time limits over a period of time.

 Further reading on employment law and advice for employees

 See also: Number of female entrepreneurs on the up